 We’ll learn how to see if someone is online on Facebook without being friends and how to see when someone was last active on Facebook without being friends.

 Sound’s good?
 Let’s get started!

 Can You See if Someone is Online on Facebook Without Being Friends?

-Unfortunately, there is no way to check if someone is online on Facebook without being friends.
+Unfortunately, there is no way to see if someone is online on Facebook without being friends.
 A user’s online status is considered private information on Facebook, much like on any other social media platform.
 Therefore, on Facebook, your online status will only be visible to the people who are connected to you.
-If someone is not on your friend’s list, they wouldn’t be able to see your online status.
+If someone is not on your friend list, they wouldn’t be able to see your online status.

 However, while Facebook won’t tell you if they’re online directly, there are some other tricks that can help you figure it out.
 Are you curious to know about them?
 Keep reading to find out!

-How to Check if Someone is Online on Facebook Without Being Friends
+Alternative Ways to See if Someone is Online on Facebook Without Being Friends